-- 53. The service auditor's assurance report shall include the following basic elements: (Ref: Para.
-A47) - (a) A title that clearly indicates the report is an independent service auditor's assurance report. - (b) An addressee. - (c) Identification of: - The service organization's description of its system, and the service organization's assertion, which includes the matters described in paragraph 9(k)(ii) for a type 2 report, or paragraph 9(j)(ii) for a type 1 report.
+- 53. The service auditor's assurance report shall include, at a minimum, the following basic elements: (Ref: Para.
+A47) - (a) A title that clearly indicates the report is an independent service auditor's assurance report. - (b) An addressee. - (c) Identification of: - (i) The service organization's description of its system, and the service organization's statement, which includes the matters described in paragraph 9(k)(ii) for a type 2 report, or paragraph 9(j)(ii) for a type 1 report. - (ii) Those parts of the service organization's description of its system, if any, that are not covered by the service auditor's opinion. - (iii) If the description refers to the need for complementary user entity controls, a statement that the service auditor has not evaluated the suitability of design or operating effectiveness of complementary user entity controls, and that the control objectives stated in the